Organization of a Limited Purpose Trust Company

 Exemption from the Requirements of Deposit Insurance

-As the trust company will be ineligible for FDIC deposit insurance due to the limited nature of its activities, an application for an exemption from the requirements of deposit insurance should be submitted, in accordance with Section 32 of the Banking Law and Supervisory Procedure G 109.
-The application must be executed by the incorporators of the trust company, and must include a provision that such incorporators, as the initial Board of Directors of the trust company, will cause a resolution of the Board to be adopted that will (i) provide that the trust company will not receive deposits or share accounts from the general public, (ii) ratify all actions taken by the incorporators in applying for an exemption under Section 32 of the Banking Law, and (iii) provide that such resolution will not be revocable without the prior consent of the Superintendent of Financial Services.
+As the limited purpose trust company will be ineligible for FDIC deposit insurance due to the limited nature of its activities, an application for an exemption from the requirements of deposit insurance must be submitted, in accordance with Section 32 of the Banking Law and Supervisory Procedure G 109.
+The application must be executed by the incorporators of the limited purpose trust company, and must include a provision that such incorporators, as the initial Board of Directors of the limited purpose trust company, will cause a resolution of the Board to be adopted that will (i) provide that the limited purpose trust company will not receive deposits or share accounts from the general public, (ii) ratify all actions taken by the incorporators in applying for an exemption under Section 32 of the Banking Law, and (iii) provide that such resolution will not be revocable without the prior consent of the Superintendent of Financial Services.